Expanding Collaborative Focus on Undiagnosed Congenital Diarrhea

 Targeting Gene Mutations

 Congenital diarrhea is often idiopathic, though trafficking barriers caused by genetic mutations appear to be the constant.
-Much of the team’s work will focus on analyzing these genes.
+Much of the team’s future work will focus on analyzing these genes.
 “When you do a genetic screen on a child, you’ll always see some mutations, but which ones fit the pathophysiology of the child’s diarrhea is the puzzle that we’re trying to figure out,” Acra said.

 “Acting as mini-guts, organoids provide a particularly useful template for intestinal pathologies.
 Since the cells involved are derived from the patient, we can readily test drugs on the organoids and quickly measure the impact,” Acra said.